sjavi4/PlayerDoll/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots or Videos**
 If applicable, add screenshots or videos to help explain your problem.

+**Related Setup (If your problem is related to 3rd parties)**
+- Resource Packs
+- Server Properties
+- Others

 **Context in code (If applicable)**

 **Additional context**